Writing is hard.

 Well, you never have to tell me twice when it comes to reading.
 Jokes aside, this is true.
 You will absolutely become a better writer by not just reading amazing writers, but also books on writing.

-Don’t think that just because these are books, they don’t count as tools too.
+Don’t think that just because these are books, they don’t count as writing tools too.

 There are plenty of amazing books out there that can help you get better at writing, here are a few of my favorites.